By Thailand specialist David

 While you’re there, venture out to some of Thailand’s most remote temples — that I’ve only recently discovered.
 Many are so well-hidden that very few people have experienced their sights.

-Built by the Japanese in the Second World War, the Bridge over the River Kwai is surprisingly quiet as it takes time to get there.
+Built by the Japanese in World War II, the Bridge on the River Kwai is surprisingly quiet as it takes time to get there.

 For that reason, I’d recommend an overnight stay.
 As well as visiting the bridge, this will allow you to head out to the surrounding Erawan National Park, where a seven-tiered waterfall froths and tumbles.